-Applications for admission can be obtained from individual UAFS graduate program web pages, or students may apply online at uafs.edu/apply.
+Applications for admission should be completed online at uafs.edu/apply.
 For admission information or other general information, email graduate-studies@uafs.edu or call (479) 788-7518.

-To ensure that the application is processed in a timely manner, submit all application materials by published deadlines.
-Admission application and required documents must be sent to:
+To ensure the application is processed in a timely manner, submit all application materials by published deadlines.
+All required documents must be sent to: